-The sleeping score did not change much at first, but when I started the “Habits for Restful Sleep” challenge, it slightly improved from the 70s to the lower 80s.
-The breathing rate per minute was 22 and now it lowered to 19 after doing my own breathing exercises.
+The sweeping score did not change much at first, but when I started the “Habits for Restful Sleep” challenge, it slightly improved from the 70s to the lower 80s.
+The breathing rate per minute was 22 and now it lowered to 19 after doing my breathing exercises.
 The heart rate variability (HRV) has not changed much.
 Sometimes it fluctuates from 27 to 34 milliseconds.
 The more relaxed I go to sleep the higher my HRV.

 To increase HRV it is important to stay active, eat healthily, and manage stress levels.
 Your doctor can help you make positive changes and adopt healthy habits.

 My resting heart rate has also decreased from 74 to 67 in four weeks.
-This is as a result of Mindful exercises which have helped me relax easier.
+This is a result of Mindful exercises which have helped me relax easier.
 Now, I can fall asleep faster than before.

 Because the sleep pattern has improved somehow the stress management score is in the 80s.
-However, the zone minutes show that I don’t really engage in more intense activities.
+However, the zone minutes show that I don’t engage in more intense activities.
 Most of the time I stay in the “Fat burn” zone.